 Steered by a prestigious Committee, the MedFIT conference programme brings together bright minds to debate on innovation-focused topics, to foster learning, inspiration and wonder – and provoke conversations that matter.
-Over 65 international experts will discuss current stakes of the sector related to innovative collaboration, financing, market access and regulation as well as MedTech digitalisation:
+International experts will discuss current stakes of the sector related to innovative collaboration, financing, market access and regulation as well as MedTech digitalisation:

-From treatment to early detection: How will MedTech and diagnostic companies adapt their business models and unlock the value of data?
+From treatment to early detection: How are MedTech and diagnostic companies adapting their business models and unlocking the value of data?

 Constant developments in new technologies, big data, robotics and artificial intelligence have turned into innovative MedTech engines, setting the scene for a more targeted and personalised healthcare.
 As medical technologies have been increasingly generating information and data, MedTech companies could differentiate themselves and deliver improved outcomes to patients through their ability to harness this data and use it to diagnose health issues early and to focus on early intervention and treatment rather than cure.

 How is this transformation of the sector redefining traditional industry financial and economic model?
 To what extent is this impacting existing MedTech players and new startups business model and collaboration choices?
 When it comes to data-driven healthcare, has the progression from research to clinical value moved as fast as the promised results?
 What are the existing standards and regulatory framework for the next generation of medical technologies and how can reimbursement systems be changed to provide incentives for further development in this direction?

 Moderator: Hans Martens, Senior Advisor, European Policy Centre

 TRACK 1: Growing early-stage innovation

 Investor pitch & tips: What are early-stage investors looking for in the COVID-19 aftermaths?

 10 minutes investor’s pitch.
 Each investor talks 5 minutes about what they are looking for and then take the questions from the audience.
 The goal is to help identifying the right investor for the right project.